IlvianDimco/JavaScript-Course/2-HTML & CSS Crash Course/1-basic_html_structure_and_elements.md

-Sure!
 Here's a basic HTML structure along with some commonly used HTML elements:

 ```html
 <!DOCTYPE html>